-- Kids can experience a range of complex feelings just like adults do.
+- Kids can experience a range of complex feelings just as adults do.

 - They usually don’t have the words or emotional skills to manage their feelings and this may lead to them behaving in a problematic way.